Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The City of Cibolo does not require a permit for a garage sale.
 There are requirements on the placement of your signs.
 Please refer to Building Permits & Inspections Frequently Asked Questions for more details.

-The City does not require a permit to re-roof your home.
-However, if any structural work will be completed, a permit and inspection(s) will be required.
+Effective January 1, 2021, a permit is now required to re-roof your home.
+If any structural work will be completed, a separate permit / inspections will be required.

 The City does not allow for a homeowner to obtain a permit then hire a contractor to complete the work.
 Any contractor wishing to do work in the City of Cibolo must be registered with the City.
 However, if you reside at the address and will be completing the project personally without the assistance of any contractor, you may obtain the permit.
 Please note, however, that a homeowner cannot obtain a permit or complete work on an HVAC (air conditioner / heating) system unless you hold a valid State of Texas mechanical license.